 Balance Your Thoughts

 It might be helpful to use a pen and paper for this activity.
-Write down fears and the thoughts you have related to you personally regarding the pandemic.
-Now go back through and list your initial reactions to each one.
-Below that write the challenged thought.
-Taking into consideration the reality of the situation.
-Is this realistic?
-If it is, what can I do now to prepare?
-Try to consider other thoughts and beliefs in opposition to this fear.
+Write down any fears or concerns you have which relate to you personally regarding the pandemic.
+Now go back through that list and write down your initial reactions.
+After listing your initial reactions to each fear, consider challenging your thoughts.
+This practice allows you to take into consideration the reality of the situation.
+Are these concerns realistic?
+If it is, what can you do now to prepare?
+Try to consider constructive thoughts, such as creating a plan and be willing to entertain beliefs in opposition to this fear.

-For example: I am scared that I will be impacted financially.
+For example, you may have listed the following: I am scared that I will be impacted financially.
 Initial thought: I could lose my position.
 Challenged thought: This is a possibility.
 I am going to use this time to prepare my resume and budget accordingly.
 I am going to reach out to my HR department and discuss their plans moving forward.

 Be kind to yourself during this time.
-It is 1000% okay to feel nervous, worried, fearful, sad, and angry.
+It is 100% okay to feel nervous, worried, fearful, sad, or angry.
 Your feelings are valid and give you information about yourself.
 Focus internally about how you might be talking to yourself during this time.
 Is it mean or harmful?
 Begin shifting this narrative and talking to yourself with more kindness.
-It sounds silly and it might be difficult to begin practicing but stick with it.
-As Amy Cuddy states in her TedTalk, don’t fake it until you make it, fake it until you become it.
-Practice becomes habit, including our self-talk.
+Although compassionate self-talk could sound silly or be difficult to begin practicing, stick with it.
+As Amy Cuddy states in her TedTalk, don’t fake it until you make it; fake it until you become it.
+Practice becomes habit, including your self-talk.

-For example: If you are thinking how angry you are at the situation, challenge yourself.
-Say to yourself, yes I am angry AND I am also trying my best for myself right now.
+For example, if you are thinking about how angry you are at a situation, challenge yourself.
+Instead of saying to yourself, “I’m angry so I’m a terrible person,” say to yourself, “yes I am angry, BUT I am also trying my best for myself right now.”

 For more tips and self-compassion and how to navigate emotional self-care, check out Emotional Self Care When Your Life is Falling Apart

 Being so engulfed in the news lately, it might seem as though you struggle to focus on what’s right in front of you.
+To be present in the moment means stepping away from the anxiety of what could happen.
 Take a minute to practice this mindfulness exercise.
 Look around and name 5 things that you can see.
-Notice what they look like, their texture, their colors.
+Notice what they look like: their texture, their colors.
 Now close your eyes.
 Identify 4 sounds that you hear.
 What do they sound like?
 Are they continuous or just a single sound?
 Are they loud?
 Are they quiet?
 Open your eyes and touch 3 objects.
 What do they feel like?
 What are their textures like?
 Are these things comforting to you?
 Now focus on your smell.
 Try to pick up on 2 different smells.
 You might need to go somewhere to try and smell something.
 Where is it coming from?
 Now, acknowledge one thing you can taste.
 Again, you might need to find something edible near you.
-Focus on what it tastes like, what it feels like while eating it.
+Focus on what it tastes like, or what it feels like while eating it.
 This mindfulness exercise is used to bring your attention to the present.

 Establishing A New Normal When You Don’t Know What That Is

 Exercise is vital during this time of isolation.
-Go take a walk, ride a bike, or do the stairs at your apartment/house.
-There are also tons of free Youtube videos and apps (Nike Training Club is my personal favorite) so that you can practice inside!
-Yoga is especially beneficial if you are looking for low impact or need an activity to help with anxiety/stress reduction.
+Go take a walk, ride a bike, or climb the stairs at your apartment/house.
+There are also tons of free Youtube videos and apps (Nike Training Club is my personal favorite) so that you can practice staying fit inside!
+Yoga is especially beneficial if you are looking for low impact exercise or need an activity to help with anxiety/stress reduction.

-Although many have begun the transition back to office life, eating out, and traveling.
-Social distancing is still very important and encouraged wherever you go.
+Although many have begun the transition back to office life, eating out, and traveling, this time has left many feeling isolated and lonely.
 A few ways to stay connected while still social distancing could include continued Facetime with friends and family, playing co-op video games, and reaching out virtually or by phone.

 I hope these ideas help you and you are able to come up with your own ideas!
 Please don’t hesitate to reach out.
 We are ready to listen.